Yumna-Salaas/DataScience_Udemy/README.md

 ### 2. Cluster Analysis

-The project uses KMeans clustering from the Scikit-learn library.
+The project uses KMeans and Dendrogram clustering from the Scikit-learn library.
 The aim is to group data points into clusters based on their features.
 The market segmentation case study uses Cluster analysis to maximize the output of a marketing campaign.

 ### 3. MNIST Digit Classification